Monday, February 24, 2025

 Many scholars believe David wrote this Psalm, but it doesn’t matter whose pen it came from.
 It clutched at my heart and almost screamed these words, “Diane what makes you feel that you can complain about a few dull, drab wintery days, when you look at what our amazingly beautiful God did to make the amazing, beautiful world that you are part of?"

-The writer spoke of God making the clouds his chariot, riding on the wings of the wind and making the flaming fire His messingers.
+The writer spoke of God making the clouds his chariot, riding on the wings of the wind and making the flaming fire His messengers.

 It spoke of God’s created earth as if it were alive – fleeing from the sound of His thunder, water rising and moving to its appointed places, bound from going too far.
 One verse mentions that the earth is satisfied with the fruit of God’s work.
 The Psalm tells of all the animals, fish, and birds looking to God for their food in due season – filling them with good things.
 I love that the Psalm even mentions a small part of this vast creation - the rock badgers – such unimpressive animals in the realm of large and fancy created things.
 I read “The high mountains are for the wild goats; the rocks are a refuge for the rock badgers.”